espruino/BangleApps/apps/imageclock/README.md

 # Imageclock

 This app is a highly customizable watchface.
 To use it, you need to select a watchface from another source.
+There is a native format as described here.
+You can also load decompiled watchfaces for Amazfit BIP fitness trackers.

 # Usage

+## Install a watchface

 Choose the folder which contains the watchface, then clock "Upload to watch".

+## Usage on the watch

+Slide up/down to hide/show widgets.
+Press button to start launcher.

 # Design watch faces

 ## Folder structure

 * watchfacename
   * resources/